dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

 ```

 {{< admonition >}}
 When building the website, you can set a theme by using `--theme` option.
-However, we suggest you modify the configuration file (**config.toml**) and set the theme as the default.
+However, we suggest you modify the configuration file (**hugo.toml**) and set the theme as the default.
 {{< /admonition >}}

 ### 2.4 Create Your First Post